 London Councils grants scheme was originally set up on abolition of the Greater London Council (GLC).
 Section 48 of the Local Government Act 1985 enabled London boroughs to fund voluntary action in the capital through a joint scheme which is now provided by London Councils.
 Funding is allocated in rounds: at present, London Councils’ schemes are closed for applications.

-For more details on our funded projects and their outcomes, please see our Grants Directory
+For more details on the project funded under the 2017-2022 programme and their outcomes, please see Grants Summaries

 London Councils and ESF

 The European Social Fund (ESF) was set up to improve employment opportunities in the European Union and so help raise standards of living.
-London Councils has Co-financing Organisation (CFO) status; this means it is a recognised commissioner and distributor of ESF funding.
-Since 2007 London Councils has been a part of the London ESF programme, which is under the strategic direction of the Mayor and is administered by the GLA’s European Programmes Management Unit (EPMU).
-Each CFO has prepared an ESF Co-financing Plan which sets out the activities, outputs and results that contribute to the employment and skills priorities in the Regional ESF Framework.
-It aims to help people fulfil their potential by giving them better skills and better job prospects.
+London Councils was a part of the London ESF programme from 2007, which was under the strategic direction of the Mayor and administered by the GLA’s European Programmes Management Unit (EPMU).

-In addition to using ESF to contribute to the grants programme detailed above, London Councils’ CFO status allows individual boroughs or groups of boroughs to commission ESF co-financed projects.
-For every pound a London borough contributes ESF will match it, doubling a borough’s potential investment in jobs and skills.
+In addition to using ESF to contribute to the grants programme detailed above, London Councils’ worked with individual boroughs (or groups of boroughs) to commission ESF projects.
+For every pound a London borough contributed ESF matched it, doubling a borough’s potential investment in jobs and skills.

 For the purposes of ESF, London Councils was a Direct Bid organisation.